ablwr/my-recurse-center-syllabus/README.md

 ### Waking up
 - Reading about [Tama's successors](https://en.wikipedia.org/wiki/Tama_(cat))
 - doing some comms.
 I don't know if it's a result of the pandemic or just growing older-wiser or years of consulting work, but I need to acknowledge and write down that doing things like email and other communication work, community work, setting-things-up work is more time-consuming than I think it's gonna be and it's worth noting that it's WORRRRRRRRRRK.
 Anyway, doing some of that in the form of asking for favors today.
-- Enjoying a lot of slow mornings, drinking a decaf americano with too much half-n-half on my back patio, a whiplash-strong contrast to my usually NGW sprints
+- Enjoying a lot of slow mornings, drinking a decaf americano with too much half-n-half on my back patio, a whiplash-strong contrast to my usually NGW sprint mentality
 - [Cartrivision](https://en.wikipedia.org/wiki/Cartrivision)
 - [V-Cord](https://obsoletemedia.org/v-cord/)